austinvdm/elkstack/README.md

 ![](Images/kibana2.png)

-Answer the following questions to fill in the blanks:_
 - Which file is the playbook?
 Where do you copy it?
   - The file for the Filebeat playbook is filebeat-playbook.yml and is copied to the /etc/filebeat directory.
 The file for the Metricbeat playbook is metricbeat-playbook.yml and is copied to the /etc/metricbeat directory.